 By Tony Bailey

-Bailey is Indiana’s state conservation agronomist for the Natural Resources Conservation Service.
+Bailey is the state conservation agronomist with the Natural Resources Conservation Service.
 He writes on behalf of the Indiana Conservation Partnership.